ty-thomas/Thomas_Resume/docs/index.md

 `July 2016 - July 2018`
 __Service Missionary__, Mexico
 - Collaborated with church leaders to better the community
-- Lead, instructed, and supported all the missionaries in a geological area
+- Lead, instructed, and supported all the missionaries in a geographical area

 ## Skills